News

 Scientists have long wondered what lies at the center of the Earth.
 New research is putting weight behind a theory that our home planet has a distinct ball of iron within its metallic core.

-Earth’s solid iron inner core appears to be spinning at a slower rate than the planet, according to a new study — but no worries, scientists believe it’s been changing speeds and directions ...
+Earth’s solid iron inner core appears to be spinning at a slower rate than the planet, according to a new study — but no worries, ...

 In reality, the core—which is over 4,000 miles wide—has two layers: a liquid outer core and a solid and dense inner core made mostly of iron that actually rotates.